-You can file an appeal with the START-ODS:
+You can file an appeal with your county DMC-ODS Plan:

-- If your county or one of the county contracted providers decides that you do not qualify to receive any Medi-Cal substance use treatment services because you do not meet the medical necessity criteria. - If your provider thinks you need a substance use treatment service and asks the county for approval, but the county does not agree and denies your provider's request or changes the type or frequency of service. - If your provider has asked the County Plan for approval, but the county needs more information to make a decision and doesn't complete the approval process on time. - If your County Plan doesn't provide services to you based on the timelines the County Plan has set up. - If you don't think the County Plan is providing services soon enough to meet your needs. - If your grievance, appeal or expedited appeal wasn't resolved in time.

-If you and your provider do not agree on the substance use services you need.
+- If your county or one of the county contracted providers decides that you do not qualify to receive any Medi-Cal SUD treatment services because you do not meet the medical necessity criteria. - If your provider thinks you need a SUD treatment service and asks the county for approval, but the county does not agree and denies your provider's request, or changes the type or frequency of service. - If your provider has asked the County Plan for approval, but the county needs more information to make a decision and doesn't complete the approval process on time. - If your County Plan doesn't provide services to you based on the timelines the County Plan has set up. - If you don't think the County Plan is providing services soon enough to meet your needs. - If your grievance, appeal or expedited appeal wasn't resolved in time. - If you and your provider do not agree on the SUD services you need.